Political Risk Definition

 - To be specific, one has to be very keen about the existing political scenario of the country and look for the change in the qualitative aspects of the economy.

 - The change in economic scenario depends upon the regulations of the country, while the stance taken by the existing government is hard to predict.
 Thus, to understand the political risk, one has to apply the qualitative techniques.
-Certain regulations like enhancing individual or corporate tax might lead to inflation or stagflation kind of scenario.
+Specific regulations, like enhancing individual or corporate tax, might lead to inflation or stagflation kind of scenario.

-- As per the micro scenarios are concerned, strict regulations along with changes in the legal systems might change the profitability of the companies.
-Whereas, incentives offered to the weak sectors may result in boosting of the particular sector.
+- As per the micro scenarios are concerned, strict regulations, along with changes in the legal systems, might change the profitability of the companies.
+Whereas, incentives offered to the weak sectors may result in boosting of the particular industry.
 The above action might create competition among investors.

 Examples of Political Risks